Menesth/MicroTorch/README.md

 # MicroTorch

-Implementation from scratch of a training loop using backpropagation.
+Implementation of the backpropagation progragation algorithm.

 Based on A. Karpathy's micrograd.